jakie smary do gumy

 • Spacers in precision mechanisms

-• Rubber elements in the automotive industry
+• Rubber components in the automotive industry

 • Laboratory equipment

-MOLYKOTE® G-4500 FM
+MOLYKOTE® G-4500 FM with PTFE

-White multi-purpose synthetic food-grade grease compatible with rubber and elastomers
+White multi-purpose synthetic food grade grease compatible with rubber and elastomers

-WEICON PTFE Spray Dry Teflon grease
+WEICON PTFE Spray Dry Teflon Grease

-Dry lubricant, great sliding properties
+Dry lubricant, excellent sliding properties

 what lubricants for rubber

-3. PFPE Fluorinated Greases (perfluoropolyether)
+3. Fluorinated PFPE (perfluoropolyether) greases

-Advantages of fluorine greases
+Advantages of Fluoride Lubricants

 • Colorless and odorless : PFPE greases are colorless, odorless and completely inert to most chemicals, including oxygen.
 They are also non-flammable and non-toxic, often certified for the food industry.